Northstar rail fares reduced, coupons for two free train rides available

 The Metropass fee for most City employees is $65 per month.
 The monthly fee represents a significant savings over the daily rush hour fares of $2.25 (local routes) or $3 (express routes) which can add up to $90 or $120 for a month’s worth of commuting back and forth from home to work.
 Once you enroll, there’s nothing else you need to do.
 Your Metropass fee is automatically deducted from your paycheck on a pre-tax basis.

-For route or other questions, visit the Commuter Connection office in Suite 230, U.S. Bank Building, 220 South 6th Street or check Metro Transit’s web site at http://www.metrotransit.org/.
+For route or other questions, visit the Commuter Connection office in Suite 230, U.S. Bank Building, 220 South 6th Street or check Metro Transit’s website at www.metrotransit.org.